Herbivore effects on plant diversity: Body size of herbivores effect

 Body size of herbivores is a key reason underlying the interaction between herbivores and plant diversity, and the body size explains many of the phenomena connected to herbivore-plant interaction.
 An increase of body size means it requires more nutrients and energy to sustain itself.
 Small herbivores are less likely to decrease plant diversity.
 Because small non-digging animals may not cause too many disturbances to the environment.
 Intermediate-sized herbivores mostly increase plant diversity by consuming or influencing the dominant plant species, such as herbivore birds, that can directly use dominant plant species.
 While some herbivores enhance plant diversity by indirect effects on plant competition.
 Some digging animals at this size local community environmental fluctuations.
 And the adaptation of plant species to avoid predators can also adjust the vegetation structure and increase diversity.
 Larger herbivores often increase plant diversity.
 They use competitively dominant plant species, and disperse seeds and create disorder of the soil.
 Besides, their urine position also adjusts the local plant distribution, and prevent light competition.
 With a larger body size, large herbivores tend to consume higher-quality and more plants to gain back the required amount of nutrition and energy.
 Larger herbivores also leave behind larger amounts of fecal matter, which tends to increase the nutrients needed to grow plants in herbivore dominated areas such as grasslands, such as nitrogen and phosphorus.
+Plant diversity can be highly variable when in the presence of herbivores, however studies have shown that grazing that occurs in herbivore assemblages, such as a mixture of cattle and sheep can increase plant diversity.

-Therefore, the mechanisms of herbivores’ effects on plant diversity are complicated.
+Therefore, the mechanisms of herbivores' effects on plant diversity are complicated.
 Generally, the existence of herbivores increases plant diversity.
 Moderate herbivore enhances plant productivity as it reduces self-shading and accelerates nutrient cycling.
-But varies according to different environmental factors, multiple factors combined together to affect how herbivores influence plant diversity.
+But varies according to different environmental factors, multiple factors combined to affect how herbivores influence plant diversity.